Shrimp Scampi

 I first tasted this meal when my husband (who never cooks) made it for me.
-You know, when we were still dating…:) Simple and soooo delicious.
-I started to make it myself and as the time goes, I was adding more and more stuff to have it a little different every time.
+You know, when we were still dating…:) I wasn’t familiar with seafood so much those days.
+It was a simple and soooo delicious dish.
+I started to make it myself and as the time goes, I was adding little more of my tweaks to it.
 Recently, I bought a bunch of bok choy cabbage and decided to use it in my shrimp scampi.
-It came out really good!
+You can leave it out if you don’t care for it, but it came out really good!

 Shrimp Scampi (this time a little different)